 More and more businesses are showing a preference for web-based customer surveys over phone-based customer surveys.
 So, for instance, you find that almost every major company in the retail industry has an ongoing web-based customer survey.
 But very few have active phone-based customer survey campaigns.
 There has to be a reason, or several reasons, as to why companies are showing a preference for web-based customer surveys over phone-based customer surveys.
 In other words, the has to be a way (or indeed several ways) in which web-based customer surveys are better than phone-based customer surveys.
+Stop waiting, join the game now with lucky pharaoh free play continuous luck and many victories await you!
 Otherwise you wouldn’t be having businesses abandoning the phone-based customer surveys for web-based surveys.
 Those ways in which web-based customer surveys are better than phone-based customer surveys are what we will be focusing on, in this article.

 As it turns out, there are 4 primary ways in which web-based customer surveys are better than phone-based customer surveys: